-In 2016 however, the house was renovated and rented out.
+In 2016 however, Chaonei No. 81. interior and outside was renovated and rented out.
 Perhaps that is what it took to get rid of the spirit and the lore seeping from the old bricks.
 But there are also those claiming they have an uneasy feeling of dread when walking by the house.
 And even in the hot summer, with the sun scorching right at the door, the doorway of the mansion somehow always feels cooler than in the shade.

 More like this